amiham-singh/CNN-Query-Searching-/README.md

 4. Looks for all the articles within the section provided by the user and matches the regular expression to find all the articles about the query – All articles with the query word in the link-
 5. Puts all the articles into a list ‘finalist’
 6. If ‘finalist’ is empty, asks the user to change their query
-7. Writes final list into a CSV ( as per requirements of the project | The Programm could directly read the article links from the ‘finalist’ but since the project description specifies the need to write it into a CSV or excel file)
-8. Takes each link and extracts the text, and authors from the article
+7. Takes each link and extracts the text, and authors from the article
-9. Tokenizes the article text
+8. Tokenizes the article text
-10. Puts the authors in a list
+9. Puts the authors in a list
-11. Performs a Frequency distribution of the tokens from all the articles
+10. Performs a Frequency distribution of the tokens from all the articles
-12. Performs a Frequency distribution on the author's list to get the top authors
+11. Performs a Frequency distribution on the author's list to get the top authors
-13. Prints the results
+12. Prints the results